 How should an effective affidavit be written?

-To write an effective affidavit, include a clear title, affiant’s information, detailed facts, an oath or affirmation, signature, and a notary section.
+To write an effective affidavit, include a clear title, affiant’s information, detailed facts, an oath or affirmation, a signature, and a notary section.
 Use clear language, a formal tone, logical organization, and proofread for accuracy.